Hi, and welcome to the Book Stewards.

 Our goal is to help by writing out the things we have learned in witty and insightful blog posts, so that you don’t have to make the same mistakes as us.

 Teika Bellamy is the founder and director of Mother’s Milk Books.
 In 2015, Teika was the recipient of the Women in Publishing’s New Venture Award for pioneering work on behalf of under-represented groups in society; Mother’s Milk Books was also longlisted in the 2017 Saboteur Awards category ‘Most Innovative Publisher’.
-She is a popular speaker who is passionate about the role of independent presses and women authors within the publishing world.
-She also writes poetry and fiction (under the pen-name, Marija Smits), and her writing has been published in various places, including Mslexia, Brittle Star, Literary Mama, Strix, LossLit and Shoreline of Infinity.
+She is a popular speaker and sought-after mentor who is passionate about the role of independent presses and women authors within the publishing world.
+A regular workshop leader at Nottingham Writers’ Studio, she was the recipient of the 2018 NWS Writing Teacher of the Year award.
+She also writes poetry and fiction (under the pen-name, Teika Marija Smits), and her writing has been widely published.
 She is continually delighted by the fact that Teika means ‘fairy tale’ in Latvian.

 Tom Bellamy is an academic neuroscientist at the University of Nottingham, with an interest in the psychology of motivation, productivity and self-discipline.
 He has published over forty scientific papers, book chapters, and abstracts, on esoteric aspects of neurophysiology, but also writes for fun.